rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 [1] 3
 ```

+Matches only the 3rd element (Lemon)

  ```R
 > grep("e", c("Apple", "Orange", "Lemon"))
 [1] 1 2 3
 ```
-Matches all tree, because all contain the character "e"
+Matches all, because all contain the character "e"

 ```R
 > grep("a", c("Apple", "Orange", "Lemon"))